votca/votca/share/doc/websiteAndDocumentation.rst

 website and documentation.

 The website is build with Sphinx and uses a slightly modified version of the Read the Docs theme.
-Parts of the documentation are automatically generated based on the source code of VOTCA and jupyter notebooks, other parts are written by hand.
+Parts of the documentation is automatically generated based on the source code of VOTCA and jupyter notebooks, other parts are written by hand.
 The markup language of Sphinx is reStructuredText, think of it as Markdown on steroids.

 To start working on the website and documentation you will first need to be able to build it, this is discussed first.
-Next a brief overview of how to edit existing pages and adding new ones is given.
-Finally we discuss how to change the theme and publish the changes.
+Next, a brief overview of how to edit existing pages and adding new ones is given.
+Finally, we discuss how to change the theme and publish the changes.

 Building the documentation and website locally
 ----------------------------------------------